tinkerjae/tinkerjae.github.io/docs/pages/index.md

 Hi!
 Welcome to my new site!
 This website is currently a work in progress, I'm porting some of this website over from my [former site](https://tinkerjae.neocities.org/).

-This website exists as my personal home on the internet where I can post about my [daily life](/blog/), [projects](/projects/), weird opinions, poetry, and cool stuff I've found on the internet.
+This website exists as my personal home on the internet where I can post about my [daily life](/blog/), [projects](/projects/), [hobbies](/hobbies/), poetry, and cool stuff I've found on the internet.

 If you'd like to make a website like this, check out my [resources page](/webresources/).
 <hr>